 If you’re a little overwhelmed by the sheer number of air fryers that are available in Canada, don’t worry – buying an air fryer doesn’t have to be complicated.
 We’ve sorted through a mountain of air fryer reviews so that you don’t have to.

-Below, you can find the best air fryers in Canada, their features, reviews, pros and cons, and well as the top option for each situation.
+Below, you can find the best air fryers in Canada in 2022, their features, reviews, pros and cons, and well as the top option for each situation.
 Whether you’re looking for a budget-friendly air fryer or one that can fit in a crowded kitchen, you’ll be able to find an option that suits your needs in this air fryer comparison post.
 Here are a few of the best air fryers from a few key categories.

 Our top picks